Ground Cherry Growing Guide

 Sow and Plant

 Start seeds indoors in spring, 4 weeks before your last frost, and expect seeds to germinate after 5 to 7 days.
 Set plants out after the soil warms when they are 5 to 6 weeks old.
 Ground cherries are semi-tropical plants that grow best under warm conditions, so don’t rush to get an early start.
-Use row covers (garden fleece) to protect young plants from periods of chilly weather, and grow in a greenhouse or hoop house in cooler areas.
+Use horticultural fleece to protect young plants from periods of chilly weather, and grow in a greenhouse or polytunnel in cooler areas.

 Our Garden Planner can produce a personalised calendar of when to sow, plant and harvest for your area.